lfsjesus/Frogger-Game-LDTS/docs/report.md

 ### DESIGN

-***Nota:*** The diagrams that show the implementation of each design pattern are, of course, simplified.
+***Note:*** The diagrams that show the implementation of each design pattern are, of course, simplified.
 We are not showing all the dependencies and relationships between other classes nor all the attributes and methods of some classes because they are not relevant for the understanding of the design pattern implementation.

 **GENERAL STRUCTURE**
 <br>